 - Pay your registration fees

-View the YouTube video on "ENROLLMENT: How to Add a Class " for instructions on how to add a class.
+View the Registration 101 video for instructions on how to add a class.
 Once you have added a class successfully and receive a Green Check mark, you are officially registered or on the waitlist.

 There are several levels of restrictions that are monitored by the registration system.
 The footnotes in the Schedule of Classes indicate these restrictions.
 The following restrictions which are monitor by the system include: